|

 The VOCs undergo a chemical reaction as

-they are oxidized, and then converted to
+they are oxidized, and the output is

-auxiliary fuel requirements.
+auxiliary fuel sources.
 The

 stoneware bed is heated, and the gas is